 Anyone entering this event should have completed at least one marathon distance race previously and be able to evidence this when entering.
 To give yourself a realistic chance of completing this event you should be able to demonstrate completing a marathon in 6 hours or less or have previous ultra experience.
 You will be asked to supply details in the entry process.

-Accomodation is available on the Saturday night before the race at £10 per night in a hostel style bunk bed, you can pay for this as an extra on entry (up to a maximum of 20 people each night).
+Accomodation is available on the Saturday night before the race at £15 per night in a hostel style bunk bed, you can pay for this as an extra on entry (up to a maximum of 25 people).

 After the race you will be ale to nap in a bed or on the floor in a hall - please bring a sleeping bag if you want to sleep after the race before going home.
-We have the hall until Monday lunchtime.
+We have the building until Monday 10am.

 We are happy for supporters to meet runners anywhere on the route but no assistance is allowed except at checkpoint and drinks etc should not be provided along the